-I am interested in how the identities, beliefs, and objectives of different groups contribute to intergroup relations, particularly between conflicting parties.
-My current research projects examine the antecedents and consequences of using symbols to represent group identity.
+I am interested in how the identities, beliefs, and objectives of different groups contribute to intergroup relations and group perception.
+Much of my research examines the antecedents and consequences of using symbols to represent group identity.

 I study the experience of stigma, stereotyping, and prejudice—What makes people resilient to stigma?
 What consequences does stigma have for identity, emotion, and motivation?
 In this lab, my current research project examines how people respond when other groups appropriate their group symbols, and the implications this has for intergroup relations.